janhvisoni804/ConsciousLearning-AI-Study-Assistant/README.md

 # ConsciousLearning — AI Study Assistant 🎓🤖

+👩‍💻 **Author:** Janhvi Soni
+🎓 **Capstone Project:** Agentic AI Intensive Program

+⚠️ **Usage Notice:**
+This project is shared for learning and portfolio purposes.
+If you use, or reference this project, please give proper credit to the author.

 ConsciousLearning is an intelligent **AI-based study companion** powered by **Google Gemini**, designed to boost student productivity.
 It generates study plans, quizzes, explanations, and smart summaries — with optional **voice output** for interactive learning!